 It was about the songs, the material, they were wonderful songs plus you have the remixes the different versions.
 All my disco songs are well constructed and stand up today, I don't look back and think that's silly or that isn't good so no, I wasn't coerced.

 That's the truth; those songs will never be anything but fabulous.

 Melba, you have worked with a lot of great producers, out of all of them which did you really click with and like working with the best?

 Jean McFadden, John Whitehead and Paul Lawrence.

-Bernie Lopez, the publisher of DiscoMusic.com wanted me to ask how you met Paul Lawrence.
+Bernie Lopez, the owner and publisher of DiscoMusic.com wanted me to ask how you met Paul Lawrence.